TanStack/query/README.md

 // data === [{ id: 0, name: 'Implement SSR!'}]
 ```

-The query's state will still reflect that it is stale and has not been fetched yet, and once mounted, will continue as normal and request a fresh copy of the query result.
+The query's state will still reflect that it is stale and has not been fetched yet, and once mounted, it will continue as normal and request a fresh copy of the query result.

 ### Suspense Mode